-- a Close the areas marked with "I".
-(When the piping is routed from the front panel.) - Only use clean pipes. - Hold the pipe end downwards when removing burrs. - Cover the pipe end when inserting it through a wall, to prevent dust and/or particles entering the pipe.
+- Hold the pipe end downwards when removing burrs. - Cover the pipe end when inserting it through a wall, to prevent dust and/or particles entering the pipe.

-6.4.9 To braze the pipe end
+To braze the pipe end 6.4.9

 - When brazing, blow through with nitrogen to prevent creation of large quantities of oxidised film on the inside of the piping.
-This film adversely affects valves and compressors in the refrigerating system and prevents proper operation. - Set the nitrogen pressure to 20 kPa (just enough so it can be felt on the skin) with a pressure-reducing valve.
+This film adversely affects valves and compressors in the refrigerating system and prevents proper operation. - Set the nitrogen pressure to 20 kPa (0.2 bar)(just enough so it can be felt on the skin) with a pressure-reducing valve.

-- Refrigerant piping

-- b Part to be brazed

-- c Taping

-- d Manual valve

-- e Pressure-reducing valve

-- f Nitrogen

-- Do NOT use anti-oxidants when brazing pipe joints.

-Residue can clog pipes and break equipment.

-- Do NOT use flux when brazing copper-to-copper refrigerant piping.
+- Pressure-reducing valve е - Nitrogen - Do NOT use anti-oxidants when brazing pipe joints.
+Residue can clog pipes and break equipment. - Do NOT use flux when brazing copper-to-copper refrigerant piping.
 Use phosphor copper brazing filler alloy (BCuP), which does not require flux.